Women from Kenya and Nigeria in running for WTO's top job | DW | 08.07.2020

 Azevedo's successor will need to steer the WTO through reforms and negotiations in the face of rising protectionism, a deep recession caused by the coronavirus pandemic and growing trade tensions — notably between the United States and China.

-No African has been director-general since the formation of the WTO in 1948.
+No African has been WTO director-general since its founding in 1995, nor headed its predecessor organization, the General Agreement on Tariffs and Trade (GATT), which started in 1948.

 'Political heavy hitter'